 - Determination of number of Board members and deputy members

-- Determination of fee for the Board members
+- Determination of fee for the Board of Directors

 - Election of Board members and deputy Board members